SolPOCandCo/SolPOC/README.md

-## SPOC
+## COPS
-SPOC (Solar Performance Optimization Code fors) is a simple and fast code running under Python 3.9.
+COPS (Solar Performance Optimization Code in english) is a simple and fast code running under Python 3.9.
 The code has been developed during the author's Ph.D Thesis at PROMES CNRS (Perpignan, 66, France) defended in 2018.

 COPS is a code designed to solve Maxwell's equations in a multilayered thin film structure.
 COPS is specifically designed for research in coatings, thin film deposition, and materials research for solar energy applications (thermal and PV).